THUDM/CogVLM2/finetune_demo/README_en.md

 # Fine-tune the CogVLM2 model

-Run this demo to use Lora to fine-tune the **language model** part of CogVLM2.
+## Note

-+ This code only provides a fine-tuning example of the huggingface version model `cogvlm2-llama3-chat-19B`.
++ This code only provides fine-tuning examples for the huggingface version model 'cogvlm2-llama3-chat-19B'.
 + Only examples of fine-tuning language models are provided.
-+ Only Lora fine-tuning examples are provided.
++ Only provide Lora fine-tuning examples.
-+ Provides only dialogue model fine-tuning examples.
++ Only provide examples of fine-tuning the dialogue model.

-Other fine-tuning methods need to be explored by developers themselves.
++ We currently do not support using 'zero3' fine-tuning, which may result in the model not being able to read.

 ## Minimum configuration

-- No less than 57GB of video memory per graphics card
+- No less than 57GB of video memory per GPU

 ## Start fine-tuning